lstuartfry/itunes-top-100/README.md

 - The homepage displays a list of the top 100 albums currently on iTunes.
 - The list can be filtered by search term against either the album artist or album name.
 - Each album is selectable, and once selected, a detailed view of the album and track list can be accessed.
+- Request caching - after initial load of the album list and album data, the fetch requests for these resources will be cached.
+This is most noticeable when navigating back and forth between the album list and albums that have already been selected - the pages load almost instantly.
 - Most importantly, **each track's audio can be previewed!**

 ## Animations